microsoft/computervision-recipes/classification/README.md

 | `list1D`                 | List of items, not necessarily strings
 | -`s`    | Multiple of something (plural) should be indicated by appending an `s` to an abbreviation.

-## Frequently asked questions

-Answers to Frequently Asked Questions such as "How many images do I need to train a model?" or "How to annotate images?" can be found in the [FAQ.md](FAQ.md) file.